 - The Business Turn in American Religious History, coedited with Amanda Porterfield and Darren Grem (Oxford University Press, 2017)

 - Feeling Religion, ed.
 (Duke University Press, 2017)

 - Religion, Space, and the Atlantic World, ed.
 (University of South Carolina Press, 2017)

 - The Oxford Encyclopedia of Religion in America, editor-in-chief, 3 vols.
 (Oxford University Press, 2018)

-- Return to Sender: American Evangelical Missions to Europe in the 20th Century, ed. with Frank Hinkelmann (LIT Verlag, 2018)
+- Return to Sender: American Evangelical Missions to Europe in the 20th Century, coedited with Frank Hinkelmann (LIT Verlag, 2018)

-- Religious Intolerance, America, and the World (University of Chicago Press, 2020)
+- Religious Intolerance, America, and the World: A History of Forgetting and Remembering (University of Chicago Press, 2020)